jesus99222/MMI-Failure-For-Graph-States/README.md

 # MMI Failure for Graph States Data Repository

 ## Introduction
 Data files accompanying the paper *MMI Failure for Graph States* (arXiv:XXXX.XXXXX) by Jesús Fuentes, Cynthia Keeler, Jason Pollack, and William Munizzi.
-This repository consolidates every artifact needed to reproduce the monogamy-of-mutual-information (MMI) study on stabilizer and graph states.
+This repository consolidates every function needed to reproduce the monogamy of mutual information (MMI) study on stabilizer and graph states.

 ## Contents
 1. `Data/MMI-Failure-Stars-n=8`